Understanding Ramp-Related Car Accidents

 - Obey the speed limits.
 Simply put, speeding is a bad idea, especially when it comes to entry and exit ramps.
 By their nature, they curve and are at an upward or downward slope.
 That means that there is much less room for correcting an error if you are going too fast and suddenly need to avoid an accident.

 - Always obey traffic signs and signals.
 In addition to obeying speed limits, you should adhere to the other rules of the road.
 Entering or exiting a ramp means changing lanes, so it is important to alert other vehicles that you are about to do so by signaling.

 - Avoid distracted driving.
 Turn off or silence your phone while driving so that you minimize your chances of becoming distracted by phone calls and texts.
 In addition, avoid eating or drinking while driving.

 Turn to a Legal Team You Can Depend On.

 If you have been injured in a crash that was not your fault, you may be entitled to compensation under Florida law.
 This means that you may be able to recover damages for your lost wages, medical bills, and your pain and suffering.
-As the South Florida car accident attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at the Leifer Law Firm, we are dedicated to serving those who have been injured by the negligence of others.
+As the South Florida car accident attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at Leifer & Ramirez, we are dedicated to serving those who have been injured by the negligence of others.
 We understand the tragic and substantial life changes that can occur after an accident resulting in serious injuries and that is why we help accident victims hold the responsible parties accountable.
 Reach out for help today.